D-Bits/Danabases-Blog/content/posts/2020-05-07-overhauling-this-website.md

 ## Why?

 In the previous iteration, this blog was built on Jekyll, and hosted on GitHub Pages, without a custom domain.
 While that setup worked out well enough for starting out, I found myself in the market for a different static site generator, and consequently, a new service to host my website.
-While Jekyll,
+While Jekyll served my needs well enough for the short term, I increasingly found that my lack of Ruby knowledge was making things difficult for me.
+Furthermore, as this was the only Ruby project I have ever worked on, I didn't really have much incentive to immerse myself in the language.

 ## Choosing a Static Site Generator